code4romania/seismic-risc/README.md

 1. [Create a hCAPTCHA account](https://dashboard.hcaptcha.com/signup)
 1. Go to [your settings page](https://dashboard.hcaptcha.com/settings)
-1. Add a new key and add it to the environment variables list
+1. Create a New Site, copy the Site Key and add it to the environment variables list

 Keys added to the `.env` file: